near/devx/.github/ISSUE_TEMPLATE/add-devx-support-for-a-new-feature.md

 ---

-- [ ] Documentation on how to use the feature
 - [ ] Sample code in near-examples
+- [ ] Documentation on how to use the feature, and gas costs
-- [ ] Video walk through / lunch and learn for the team
+- [ ] lunch and learn for the team
+- [ ] Blog post / Video walk through
+- [ ] Community announcement